Température de couleur expliquée (Kelvin) : Lumière chaude vs. lumière froide

 Tips for a successful atmosphere

-This way, your interior gains in comfort and harmony, according to your desires and needs.
+Thus, your interior gains in comfort and harmony, according to your desires and needs.

 Conclusion